Mardi Gras: United States

 While not observed nationally throughout the United States, a number of historically ethnically French cities and regions in the country have notable celebrations.
 Mardi Gras arrived in North America as a French Catholic tradition with the Le Moyne brothers, Pierre Le Moyne d'Iberville and Jean-Baptiste Le Moyne de Bienville, in the late 17th century, when King Louis XIV sent the pair to defend France's claim on the territory of Louisiane, which included what are now the U.S. states of Alabama, Mississippi, Louisiana and part of eastern Texas.

 The expedition, led by Iberville, entered the mouth of the Mississippi River on the evening of 2 March 1699 (new style), Lundi Gras.
 They did not yet know it was the river explored and claimed for France by René-Robert Cavelier, Sieur de La Salle in 1683.
 The party proceeded upstream to a place on the east bank about 60 mi downriver from where New Orleans is today, and made camp.
 This was on 3 March 1699, Mardi Gras, so in honour of this holiday, Iberville named the spot Point du Mardi Gras (French: "Mardi Gras Point") and called the nearby tributary Bayou Mardi Gras.

-Bienville went on to found the settlement of Mobile, Alabama in 1702 as the first capital of French Louisiana.
+Bienville went on to found the settlement of Mobile (now in Alabama) in 1702 as the first capital of French Louisiana.
 In 1703 French settlers in Mobile established the first organised Mardi Gras celebration tradition in what was to become the United States.
 The first informal mystic society, or krewe, was formed in Mobile in 1711, the Boeuf Gras Society.
+Then came the Striker's Independent Society in 1842, followed by the oldest parading mystic society the Order of Myths or "OOMs" in 1867.

-By 1720, Biloxi had been made capital of Louisiana.
+In 1720, Biloxi had been made capital of Louisiana.
 The French Mardi Gras customs had accompanied the colonists who settled there.